Using this introductory

 Duplicate market returns or try to exceed them?
 Students evaluate the impact of management styles on mutual funds.

-Many sentiment analysis tools rely on sentiment lexicons--lists of words and phrases scored for positive and negative connotations.
-In this teaching tool, students learn different approaches to creating sentiment lexicons.
+Many sentiment analysis tools rely on sentiment lexicons—lists of words scored for positive and negative connotations.
+Students learn different approaches to creating these lexicons.